YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario13/3_ONTAP_Snapshots/1_Accessibility_and_visibility/README.md

 - the NFS version can be set in the Trident backend, in the storage class or for the whole worker node (/etc/nfsmount.conf & _NFSMount_Global_Options_ parameter)

 **IMPORTANT**:
-Some applications apply specific rights recursively to all sub-folders of a PVC, which includes the _.snapshot_ folder...
+Some applications apply specific rights recursively to all sub-folders of a PVC, which includes the _.snapshot_ folder (when *visible*)...
 However, being Read-only, changing rights will fail and the pod will not start.
 When using NFSv3, make sure to take this into account.
+Hiding this folder avoids that behavior.
 Here is an example of what to expect with a MySQL pod:
 ```bash
 $ kubectl get -n wp po,pvc